Agents of Drive - A car blog by a team of undercover agents(ish

 Money

 This is often the most important factor when it comes to buying a new car.
-You need to know exactly how much money you can afford to spend and that amount includes not only the down-payment, but instalments, insurance and maintenance costs.
-You also have to be realistic about how much money you can get for your old car, especially if you need to suddenly sell your car fast in order to take advantage of an offer that seems too good to pass up.
+You need to know exactly how much money you can afford to spend and that amount includes not only the down payment but instalments, insurance and maintenance costs.

 Another important thing to consider is how much money would you be spending on petrol in both cases.
 New cars are usually much more fuel-efficient, but you need to calculate exactly how much you’d save and whether it’s worth the investment.